 You know the project flow that will work for your team and your projects, but there’s no way to organize a spreadsheet to visualize that flow.
 If your team is all in one central office, you might be able to use a whiteboard to illustrate your methodology, but once the meeting ends and your lines and arrows get erased, the team is stuck with no way to visualize the project outside the columns and cells of a spreadsheet.

-7. Customization is a pain.
+7. Customization is a pain

-Spreadsheets simply aren’t built for project management, and who wants to spend time trying to force a tool to do something it was never meant to do?
+Spreadsheets and excel simply aren’t built for project management, and who wants to spend time trying to force a tool to do something it was never meant to do?
 You need to focus your energy on the project and its deliverables, not on the tools your team needs to make things happen behind the scenes.

 In light of how truly terrible it is to use spreadsheets for project management, Project managers need to look for spreadsheet alternatives to manage projects better.

-Switching from spreadsheets to project management software can make a world of difference in the way you manage projects.
+Switching from spreadsheets to and online project management software can make a world of difference in the way you manage projects.
 A good project management software will allow you to collaborate effectively, track time, assign and delegate tasks to team members, keep track of task progress, get automatic notifications, manage deadlines, apply your project methodology, and customize everything to meet your specific needs – all the things spreadsheets can’t do – and so much more.

 Kissflow Project is more than just project management software, and it’s way more than spreadsheets.
 Kissflow Project is a digital workspace designed with small to medium-sized businesses in mind.
-Built for teams that need a project management tool that’s both customizable and easy to understand, Kissflow Project lets you manage your projects in the way that works for your team and definitely a better alternative to spreadsheets.
+Built for teams that need a project management tool that’s both customizable and easy to understand, Kissflow Project lets you manage your projects in a way that works for your team and definitely a better alternative to spreadsheets.

 Easily customizable forms, boards, and workflows let you tailor your project management to each unique project.
 Kissflow Project gives you the ability to visualize your projects for streamlined management and acts as a better spreadsheet alternative software, with no clunky spreadsheets necessary.